- HOW TO CONTROL SPRINGTAILS IN AND AROUND HOME

 If your septic tank system is covered in dirt, you’ll need to use a less direct treatment method.
-Do this by applying BIFEN GRANULES applied over the top.
+Do this by applying MAXXTHOR SG applied over the top.
 Once in place, the granules will slowly release active down in the soil and eventually penetrating deep enough where it can adversely affect the reproducing springtails.